Fire-Head/MHP/README.md

 ![PS2 Halos](https://user-images.githubusercontent.com/26774830/174457720-e351a7c9-8f32-4835-8307-295000760593.png)

 # Usable objects highlighting fix

 Story with this thing is pretty short.
 On PC (and only on PC this time, everything works fine on consoles) light intensity value is always zero, and that's the reason why it didn't work.
+This fix making it work as intended.

 Demonstation: